sCrypt-Inc/scryptTS-docs/docs/tutorials/tic-tac-toe.md

 ```

 But no dApp is complete if users cannot interact with it.
-Go [here](../how-to-integrate-a-frontend/how-to-integrate-a-frontend.md) to see how to add a front end to it.
+Go [here](../how-to-integrate-a-frontend/how-to-integrate-a-frontend.md) to see how to add a front-end to it.